doctrine/dbal/UPGRADE.md

 The `TableDiff::getModifiedForeignKeys()` and `TableDiff::getModifiedIndexes()` methods have been removed.

+The comparator can be no longer configured to report modified indexes.
+The `ComparatorConfig::withReportModifiedIndexes()` method only accepts `false` as the argument and has been deprecated.

 ## BC BREAK: changes in `AbstractPlatform` constructor

 The `AbstractPlatform` class constructor is now `protected` and requires an `UnquotedIdentifierFolding` instance as its